NevetCohen/DeezerFlowLauncherPlugin/PLANNING.md

 ## Project Goal

-To create a Flow Launcher plugin that allows users to quickly search for and control music playback on Deezer using the shortcut `de`.
+To create a Flow Launcher plugin that allows users to quickly search Deezer and control playback **exclusively within the Deezer Desktop App** using the shortcut `de`.

 ## Core Features

 - **Shortcut Activation:** Trigger plugin using `de`.
 - **Commands:**
-    - `play`: Resume playback in the active Deezer web player tab (Potentially via Javascript SDK interaction or browser extension mechanisms if feasible, otherwise might just open Deezer).
-    - `stop`/`pause`: Pause playback in the active Deezer web player tab (Similar approach to `play`).
+    - `play`: Attempt to send an OS-level 'Play/Pause' media key command, targeting the Deezer Desktop App (if running).
+    - `stop`/`pause`: Attempt to send an OS-level 'Play/Pause' or 'Stop' media key command, targeting the Deezer Desktop App (if running).
-    - `play <album name>`: Search Deezer for the album and open it in the browser, potentially starting playback.
+    - `play <album name>`: Search Deezer via API and attempt to trigger playback of the best match **in the Desktop App**.
-    - `play <artist name>`: Search Deezer for the artist, open their page or top tracks in the browser, potentially starting playback.
+    - `play <artist name>`: Search Deezer via API and attempt to trigger playback of the artist's top tracks **in the Desktop App**.
-    - `play <playlist name>`: Search Deezer for the playlist and open it in the browser, potentially starting playback.
+    - `play <playlist name>`: Search Deezer via API and attempt to trigger playback of the best match **in the Desktop App**.
+    - `play <track name>`: Search Deezer via API and attempt to trigger playback of the best match **in the Desktop App**.
-- **Fuzzy Search:** Handle typos and variations in search queries for albums, artists, and playlists.
+- **Fuzzy Search:** Handle typos and variations in search queries for albums, artists, playlists, and tracks.
-- **Feedback:** Display search results and playback status information within Flow Launcher.
+- **Feedback:** Display search results (indicating they will target the desktop app) and actions within Flow Launcher.

 ## Architecture

 - **Plugin Structure:** Standard Flow Launcher Python plugin structure (`plugin.json`, main Python script).
 - **Deezer Interaction:**
-    - Use the official Deezer API (`api.deezer.com`) for searching albums, artists, and playlists.
+    - Use the official Deezer API (`api.deezer.com`) for searching albums, artists, playlists, and tracks to get IDs and metadata.
-    - Authentication (OAuth) will likely be required for API interaction (especially search and potential SDK use).
-Store credentials securely.
-    - **Playback Control & Interaction:**
-        - For `play`/`stop`/`pause` commands targeting the *active Deezer tab*, the simplest approach is likely just opening/focusing `deezer.com`.
-More advanced control might require:
-            - Investigating the Deezer Javascript SDK within a browser context (potentially complex to orchestrate from Flow Launcher).
-            - Browser extensions or automation tools (likely outside the scope of a simple plugin).
-        - For `play <item>` commands, use the API to search.
-The primary action will be opening the corresponding Deezer web URL (e.g., `https://deezer.com/album/...`).
-Starting playback automatically might be possible via specific URL parameters or SDK calls if feasible.
+    - **Authentication:**
+        - **Current Status (Important):** As of [Date - e.g., Aug 2024], Deezer is **not accepting new application registrations**.
+Basic API search works without authentication.
+        - **Future Needs:** Unlikely to be needed unless Deezer adds desktop app control features requiring OAuth, which is currently blocked anyway.
+    - **Desktop App Control:**
+        - **Generic Controls (`play`/`stop`/`pause`):** The primary approach will be to **simulate OS-level media key presses** (Play/Pause, Stop).
+This relies on the Deezer Desktop App being installed, running, and responsive to these keys.
+        - **Specific Content Playback (`play <item>`):** This is the main challenge.
+Requires investigation into:
+            - **Custom URI Scheme:** Does the Deezer Desktop App register a scheme like `deezer://play?type=album&id={id}` that can be called by the OS?
+            - **Command-Line Arguments:** Can `Deezer.exe` be launched with arguments specifying content to play?
+            - **Other IPC/Automation:** Less likely methods like OS-level automation or inter-process communication.
+        - **Fallback:** If triggering specific content fails, the `play <item>` commands might fall back to just bringing the Deezer Desktop App to the foreground.
+        - **Web Player control is explicitly out of scope.**
 - **Search Logic:** Implement fuzzy matching using a library like `thefuzz` to improve search tolerance.
-- **UI:** Utilize Flow Launcher's result list API to display search results and actions.
+- **UI:** Utilize Flow Launcher's result list API to display search results and actions targeting the desktop app.

 ## Key Technologies